CarlosOlii/poc-react-wordpress-docker-digitalocean/README.md

-# React App, Wordpress, Docker and DigitalOcean API
+# POC :: React App, Wordpress, Docker and DigitalOcean API
 A possible way to integrate frontend using **React** with **WordPress** as backend. \
 Using **docker** for local development and production. \
 Integrated with **Digitalocean API** to create droplet and deploy.